Testing the double-logarithm asymptotic gluon density in ultraperipheral heavy ion collisions at the Large Hadron Collider: Theoretical framework and phenomenological models

+{Numerical} predictions for exclusive vector meson photoproduction and electroproduction depend on the choice of the vector{-}meson wave function.
+One of {the authors (M.V.T.M.)} has {been already involved in the analysis of } this type of theoretical uncertainty in \mbox{Refs. \cite{SampaiodosSantos:2014puz,SampaiodosSantos:2014qtt,Goncalves:2017wgg}.} {Actually,} the change in the meson wavefunction parametrization, given the same model of dipole cross-section, modifies the overall normalization.
+The effect {becomes of more importance} for lighter mesons, where the normalization variation {becomes} quite~pronounced.

-The light photoproduction is dominated by nonperturbative (soft) sector and confinement effects are significant.
-This feature can be embedded into the photon wave function by replacing its original form by \cite{Frankfurt:1997zk,Forshaw:1999uf,Goncalves:2020cir},
+The light photoproduction is dominated by the non-perturbative (soft) sector, and the confinement effects are significant.
+This feature can be embedded into the photon wave function by replacing its original form {with} \cite{Frankfurt:1997zk,Forshaw:1999uf,Goncalves:2020cir}

-where the parameters $B$, $\omega$ and $R$ are determined by fitting the total photoproduction cross section, $\sigma (\gamma p\rightarrow X)$.
-The shifted Gaussian function, $f_s(r)$, above controls the width and height of the soft contribution enhancement for the photon wavefunction.
-Moreover, $f_s\rightarrow 1$ for small dipoles and the hard contribution is unchanged.
-Here, we will consider the optimal set of parameters for the IP-SAT model on case of $\rho$ photoproduction $B = -0.75$, $\omega = 0.25$ GeV and $R = 6.8$ GeV$^{-1}$ (fixed) \cite{Goncalves:2020cir}.
+where the parameters $B$, $\omega$, and $R$ are determined by fitting the total photoproduction cross-section, $\sigma (\gamma p\rightarrow X)$.
+The shifted Gaussian {function $f_s(r)$ in Equation} {\eqref{factor-fs} controls} the width and height of the soft contribution enhancement for the photon wavefunction.
+Moreover, $f_s\rightarrow 1$ for {relatively} small dipoles, and {then} the hard contribution is unchanged. {In what follows, we consider} the optimal set of parameters for the {IPSAT} model in the case of $\rho$ photoproduction{:} $B = -0.75$, $\omega = 0.25$ GeV, and $R = 6.8$ GeV$^{-1}$ (fixed)~\cite{Goncalves:2020cir}.